 How To Fix A Wetsuit Zipper

-Wes Severson April 10th, 2023 Posted In: Articles
+April 10th, 2023 Posted In: Articles

 How To Fix A Wetsuit Zipper

 It’s one of the most frustrating situations ever.
 You pull up to the surf spot and start gearing up for what should be a fun day of catching waves.
 Then when you try to zip up your wetsuit, you realize the zipper is broken.
-You start asking friends you’re with for guidance on how to fix a wetsuit zipper, only to be met with a shoulder shrug.
+You start asking friends you’re with for guidance on how to fix a wetsuit zipper… Only to be met with a shoulder shrug.
 Your day of surfing is over before it can even begin.

 So, what’s next?
 Do you need to buy a whole new suit?
-When it comes to how to fix a zipper on a wetsuit, you do have a few options you can test out before making the decision to buy a new one.
+When it comes to how to fix a zipper on a wetsuit, you do have a few options.
+And you can test them out before making the decision to buy a new one.
 Hopefully, some of the fixes we talk about below will get you back in action before you shell out the cash on buying a replacement wetsuit.

 Common Wetsuit Zipper Problems